Benex254/FastAnime/README.md

 ##### Subcommands

 The subcommands are mainly their as convenience.
 Since all the features already exist in the main interface.
+Most of the subcommands share the common option `--dump-json` or `-d` which will print only the json data and supress the ui.

 - `fastanime anilist trending`: Top 15 trending anime.
 - `fastanime anilist recent`: Top 15 recently updated anime.